Juan and Pedro's Houses: Which One Are You Building?

 2. Juan knows where every peso goes.
 Pedro watches his savings vanish and has no idea why.

 Juan, with a BOQ, has a baseline.
 This helps him keep his budget realistic.
 He knows what materials are needed.
-If construction pauses, he can review his BOQ to identify the next essential work and save for it before resuming.
+If construction pauses, he can assess his BOQ to identify the next essential work and save for it before resuming.

 The way we handled money?
 Pure Pedro.